SoftwareAG/c8y-docs/src/render/guides/reference/alarms/alarm-collection.html.md

 Response status:

- * 200 - if the process has finished, all alarms have been updated
+ * 200 - if the process has completed, all alarms have been updated
  * 202 - if process continues in background

 Example request: clear all active alarms